SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/How_to_build_a_seed_marketplace_with_celo_and_javascript.md

 Next we will create an empty array called `_listedSeeds` that will be used to store the listed seed objects.
 Next, we loop throught each seeds, and for each seed, we create a promise by calling the `contract.methods.getListedSeedById(i).call()` to get the listed seed data.
 Resolve the promise with the  seed data and then push the seed object to your _listedSeeds array.
 Be aware that the price needs to be a bigNumber object so you can later make correct payments.

 After the loop is finished, we wait for all promises in the `listedSeeds` array to be resolved by calling `await Promise.all(_listedSeeds)`, this will make sure that all the listed seeds have been retrieved before calling the renderProductTemplate function which will be created later.
-We use the renderProductTemplate to show the listedSeeds we just created on the web page.
+We use the `renderProductTemplate` function which we will create next to show the listedSeeds  on the web page.

-Next is to create the renderProductFunction().
+Next is to create the renderProductTemplate function.
 In the renderProductTemplate function we get the id of the element in which we want to render the seeds in our case `marketplace`.
 Firstly we need to make it empty so as to avoid multiple rendering when the function is being called more than once. next we check if there is seed in the listSeeds array if it is true, we use the foreach loop to create a new div and set the productTemplate which we will discuss next to it and then we append the new div to the `marketplace`.

 ```js
 // function used to render a html template of listed seeds.